 The second brief looks at a retrofuturistic world based on 1950s New York City, with futuristic elements layered over traditional architecture, and characters dressed in sharp suits.
 Films like Dark City and Brazil are mentioned as influences.

 The third option presents a sleek, lived-in future that evokes some of Deus Ex: Human Revolution’s architecture, as well as the cleaner, futuristic worlds of Minority Report and the recent Total Recall film.

 The final design discusses a forested/jungle island, much like Crysis 3’s overgrown city setting.

 Original Prey gameplay

-A second leaked document covers what the team had in mind for the sequel’s gameplay.
+A second leaked document covers what the team originally had in mind for the sequel’s gameplay.

 With System Shock clearly in mind, the game is much more of an immersive sim with character building, environmental interaction, and a distinct focus on challenge, as opposed to the fairly run-and-gun nature of the original Prey.

 Survival is highlighted as a key element, with the player required to eat and sleep well should they not wish to get sick.
 In an ‘adapt to survive’ idea, the player may also be able to alter their DNA to include alien abilities such as chameleon-like invisibility and sticking to walls (presumably to allow wall-walking like in the original game).